 Dharavi Redevelopment To Draw Investments Of Over Rs 20,000 Crore, Says CEO

-Currently, Dharavi is a must-visit destination on many travelers’ lists when visiting Mumbai.
-A trip to Dharavi offers a unique and eye-opening experience, providing insight into the daily lives of the local people.
-Visitors can wander through the narrow streets and alleys of the slum, interact with locals, and learn about the various businesses that operate within the area
+Today, Dharavi has become an essential destination for many travelers exploring Mumbai.
+A journey to Dharavi promises a unique and enlightening experience, offering a glimpse into the daily lives of its resilient inhabitants.
+Visitors can meander through the labyrinthine streets and alleys of this dynamic neighborhood, engage with the locals, and gain insight into the diverse businesses that thrive within its boundaries.

 Mumbai has a wide variety of markets, including the famous Chor Bazaar, where visitors can shop for everything from spices and textiles to antiques to electronics and much more